 Most of Jump$tart’s affiliated state coalitions use the Jump$tart name and brand, but a few do not.
 A few have extended their reach beyond the student demographic.
 Each carries out its mission through a unique mix of activities and initiatives.

 To learn more about the Jump$tart affiliate in your state, you can access their individual websites or web pages through our State Coalition map.
+Also, check out our new State ¢ents e-newsletter, featuring one of our affiliated state coalitions each month.

 State Financial Education Requirements